sithmel/async-deco/README.md

 * a cache object [mandatory].
 The interface should be compatible with memoize-cache (https://github.com/sithmel/memoize-cache)
 * an "options" object [optional]:

+It logs:
-It logs "cache-hit" with {key: cache key, result: cache result} or "cache-error" (when the cache fails) with {cacheErr: error object from the cache}.
+* "cache-hit" with {key: cache key, result: cache result}
+* "cache-error" (when the cache fails) with {cacheErr: error object from the cache}
+* "cache-miss" (when the item is not in the cache) with {key: cache key}

 Proxy
 -----